The Sontag Shawl {History and Patterns}

 3. Fraser’s Ridge Outlander Shawl

-Fraser’s Ridge Outlander Shawl which you can see at the beginning of season 5 and in various episodes after that.
+Fraser’s Ridge Outlander Shawl, which you can see at the beginning of season 5 and in various episodes after that.

 A big forest green that wraps around your body with a colored striped border edge in the design.

-You can view the pattern here.
+You can view the pattern here – Fraser’s Ridge Outlander Shawl Pattern

 Frasers ridge shawl